Azure-Samples/postgres-sa-byoac/docs/workshop/docs/02-Setup/07-Setup-Dev-Env.md

             If your access token expires during the course of the workshop, you will need to come back and repeat the above steps to reauthenticate.

-!!! tip "Leave pgAdmin open as you will be using it throughout the remainder of the workshop."
+!!! tip "Leave VS Code open as you will be using it throughout the remainder of the workshop."